 It is not only the teeth that need to be x-rayed, but all of the mouth.
 If there is not a clear picture of the whole area, the orthodontist will be at a disadvantage as they will not know where everything is placed.
 If they do not know where it is placed, there is no way that they will be able to move it and get it to the position it should be in.
 They will have to include internal and external x-rays and ensure that every single tooth is included.
 If anything is missed, it could mean that a lot of time is lost trying to fix it, and sometimes the final outcome will be substandard if the person involved cannot say how are braces put on?

 Another thing that can be found is the position of any impacted teeth – if any of them actually exist.
 If any are found, they will have to be treated and this will give the orthodontist another issue to deal with and another plan that must be set in place.
-Just because a tooth is set one way above the jaw line, it can be very different underneath, a little like a duck swimming – they glide gently and effortlessly across the water, seemingly the height of calm, but underneath the water, the legs are frantically working as fast as they can.
+Just because a tooth is set one way above the jaw line, it can be very different underneath, a little like a duck swimming – they glide gently and effortlessly across the water, but underneath the water, the legs are frantically working as fast as they can.
 A tooth may be straight and seemingly no problem from what can be seen, yet underneath the roots are in an awful position.
 It can also work the other way – a tooth that the orthodontist believes there will be problems dealing with, may have roots that are not an issue at all.

 Very often, the result of the x-rays will be that there has to be extractions.
 As space is going to be in short supply, extra will have to be provided and taking out a tooth is the ideal way to do it.
 Although it could be any tooth, most of the time it will be one of the premolars, and once identified, the appointment would be made to carry out the work.
 Another thing that can be found is that the problem is not so much that the mouth is too small, but that there is an extra tooth in place.
 This is the one that is going to be removed and if there are more extra teeth, they are the ones to go.
 An extra one will be taken out before the ones that should be there, unless there are special circumstances regarding the location.